 Sizes generally range from 12.5cm up to 15cm in length for professional grade Podiatry Clippers.
 Your preference will depend on the size of your hand, desired control level, weigh and your preferred width/length (profile) of the clipper.

 There aren’t any textbook rules around which size of clippers you should use, but you should expose yourself to different sizes and different styles before you buy clippers for yourself.
 Do the research, ask around and try different models.
 They are the most important instruments you’ll use for the next decade so choose wisely!

 Similar to the size of your instruments, the ergonomics are largely subjective.
-As long as you know what you are looking for, you should be able to find the right clippers for you.
+As long as you know what you are looking for after trying various clippers for yourself, you should be able to find the right clippers for you.

-The grip isn’t often given the consideration it deserves.
-An absence of a grip can make the clipper feel like it is slipping out of your hand while an overly coarse grip can be uncomfortable to the skin of the Podiatrist.
+While an absence of a grip can make the clipper feel like it is slipping out of your hand and reduce your handling capabilities, an overly coarse grip can be uncomfortable to the skin of the Podiatrist.

-Usually, as the coarseness of the grip increases, so does the control of the instrument, however comfort could be reduced.
+Usually, as the coarseness of the grip increases, so does the control of the instrument, however comfort will be reduced.
 A balance of comfort and control needs to be achieved.

-Ultimately, every podiatrist is different and YOU are the most important asset in your career.
-Therefore it is important to try both styles of nail clippers to see which one suits you the most!
+Ultimately, every Podiatrist is different and YOU are the most important asset in your career.
+Therefore, it is important to try both Single Action Clippers AND Double Action Clippers (as a minimum) to see which one suits you the most!